noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

   - line
     - boundary lines of each track, a single track has two lines (i.e. left & right, or top & bottom boundaries)
       - but tracks can share lines, e.g. in a 2 column grid there would be 3 lines, with each column sharing the middle boundary
+      - lines are numbered relative to the writing mode of the document (ltr, or rtl)
     - column lines = grid column tracks + 1 (i.e. a 3 column grid would have 4 column lines)
     - row lines = grid row tracks + 1 (i.e. see above)
   - explicit grid